Khwaja Habib Ali Shah

-Khwaja Habib Ali Shah (25 March 1836 – 1 February 1906) was an Indian Sufi saint, whose lineage is traced back to Abu Bakr, the first Caliph of Islam.
+Shah Deccan Qutub Konkan Hazrat Pir Hafiz Khaja Habib Ali Shah ra (25 March 1836 – 1 February 1906) was an Indian Sufi saint, whose lineage is traced back to Abu Bakr, the first Caliph of Islam.

 Early life

 His birth was allegedly foretold by the Sheikh himself, who remarked that "his" son would be born in the home of Nawab Ahmad Yar Khan.
-At this stage the mother of Khwaja Habib, Amatul Fatima was beyond child-bearing age, but since the sheikh had spoken, they believed that Allah willed otherwise.
+At this stage the mother of Khaja Habib, Amatul Fatima ra was beyond child-bearing age, but since the sheikh had spoken, they believed that Allah willed otherwise.

-In a couplet in Diwan Habib, Khwaja Habib Ali Shah exhibited love for his Sheikh Mohammed Hafiz Ali Shah Khairabadi the parental nobility and worldly life.
+In a couplet in Diwan Habib, Khaja Habib Ali Shah exhibited love for his Sheikh Mohammed Hafiz Ali Shah Khairabadi ra the parental nobility and worldly life.
 In his discourses he explained that the love and respect for the Sheikh the spiritual master.